 Insecticidal soap is an effective way of eliminating pests such as aphids.
 These soaps kill insects by dehydrating or suffocating them.
 If you can’t find insecticidal soap, you can create a similar solution by mixing dish soap with warm water.

 Biological control methods involve using predatory organisms or insects to eliminate pests like aphids.
-Common biological control measures include nematodes, predatory mites, and worms.
+Standard biological control measures include nematodes, predatory mites, and worms.
 Using biological control measures eliminates infestations without the need for chemical pesticides.

 If your clematis is suffering from a fungal disease, fungicide is usually the easiest option.
-Although synthetic fungicides are available, try and use organic fungicides wherever possible.
+Although synthetic fungicides are available, try to use organic fungicides wherever possible.
 This reduces the risk of chemicals leaching into the soil or killing beneficial bacteria and insects.

 If a pest infestation is severe enough, you may need to use pesticides.
 However, try and use organic pesticides rather than synthetic ones.
 Synthetic pesticides rely on chemicals that can leach into the soil around your clematis, killing beneficial bacteria.